w3c/user-timing/README.md

 A developer can obtain a high resolution timestamp directly via `performance.now()`, as defined in [hr-time](https://w3c.github.io/hr-time/#now-method).
 However, User Timing enables tracking timestamps that may happen in very different parts of the page by enabling the developer to use names to identify these timestamps.
+Using User Timing instead of variables containing `performance.now()` enables the data to be surfaced automatically by analytics providers that have User Timing support as well as in the developer tooling of browsers that support exposing these timings.
+This kind of automatic surfacing is not possible directly via HR-Time.

 For instance, the the following could be used to track the time it takes for a user from the time a cart is created to the time that the user completes their order, assuming a Single-Page-App architecture: